datacarpentry/geospatial-workshop/setup.md

 > An output, for example, of `8787/tcp -> 0.0.0.0:32768` would indicate that you should point your browser to `http://localhost:32768/`.
 If prompted, enter `rstudio` for both the username and the password.
 >
 > #### Stopping a Container
-> When you are done with a Docker session, make sure all of your files are saved locally on your computer **before closing Docker**.
-Once you have ensured all of your files are available (they should be saved at the file path designated in `docker run` above), you can stop your Docker image in the terminal:
+> When you are done with a Docker session, make sure all of your files are saved locally on your computer **before closing your browser and Docker**.
+Once you have ensured all of your files are available (they should be saved at the file path designated in `docker run` above), you can stop your Docker container in the terminal:
 >
 >~~~
 >$ docker stop gis